manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		![Remove repo](./images/clone-11-remove-repo.png " ")

-		 > **Note:** To physically remove files and folders of the repo from your system, select the option **Also move this repository to Recycle Bin** in the above pop-up window.
+		 > **Note**: To physically remove files and folders of the repo from your system, select the option **Also move this repository to Recycle Bin** in the above pop-up window.
 Optionally, this step may display a window for folder access permissions.
 		 Click **Continue** to delete the files and folders of the repo.

 		 > ![Folder permission](./images/clone-12-folder-permission.png " ")